BurntSushi/xsv/docs/LOVE_LETTER.md

 ## 3. CSV is text

 Like JSON, YAML or XML, CSV is just plain text, that you are free to encode however you like.
-CSV is not a binary format, can be opened with any text editor and does not require any specialized program to be read (I am looking at you XLS...).
+CSV is not a binary format, can be opened with any text editor and does not require any specialized program to be read.
+This means, by extension, that it can be both be read and edited by humans directly, somehow.

 ## 4. CSV is streamable